-Formal examinations are introduced at the grade VI level and a balance in consonance with CBSE requirements, is maintained between formative and summative methods.
+Formal examinations are introduced at the Class VI level and a balance in consonance with CBSE requirements, is maintained between formative and summative methods.

 5. Do the children go on trips and visits?